squid-cache/squid-cache.github.io/docs/Features/Authentication.md

 In side-band authentication, using the [external_acl_type](http://www.squid-cache.org/Doc/config/external_acl_type) directive.
-There is a *password=* value which is possibly transfered to Squid from the helper.
+There is a *password=* value which is possibly transferred to Squid from the helper.
 This value is entirely **optional** and may in fact have no relation to a real password so we cannot be certain what risks are actually involved.
 When received it is generally treated by